chubbymaggie/fast/README.md

 *0.0.7* TBD

+* Generate Pickle AST from FAST representation using flatbuffers

 *0.0.6* (October 5, 2017)
 * Created an Python3 parser in C++ based on the [official ANTLR4 grammar in Java](https://github.com/antlr/grammars-v4/blob/master/python3/Python3.g4)